-During the first two days of HDT, rats responded with BP elevations in both daylight (10%) and nighttime (7-9%) periods.
-Unlike BP responses, only daylight rise of HR was seen till the third day of HDT (8-10%).
+During the first two days of HDT, rats responded with BP elevations in both daylight (10 %) and nighttime (7-9 %) periods.
+Unlike BP responses, only daylight rise of HR was seen till the third day of HDT (8-10 %).
 None of the spectral parameters changed, while spontaneous baroreflex sensitivity was reduced throughout HDT.
-Our results during chronic HDT in the tubular tilt cage well agree with those of Musacchia (Musacchia et al. 1992) who measured BP and HR increases in Sprague-Dawley rats from the first day using the tail suspension model.
-However, these results are in contrast with those of others, who observed no change either in BP (Somody et al. 1998, Tarasova et al. 2001) or in both BP and HR (Brizzee and Walker 1990, Fagette et al. 1995, Bayorh et al. 1999, Socci et al. 2000, Bayorh et al. 2001, Eatman et al. 2003) also using the tail suspension model.
+Our results during chronic HDT in the tubular tilt cage agree well with those of Musacchia et al. (1992) who measured BP and HR increases in Sprague-Dawley rats from the first day using the tail suspension model.
+However, these results are in contrast with those of others, who also used the tail suspension model but observed no change either in BP (Somody et al. 1998, Tarasova et al. 2001) or in both BP and HR (Brizzee and Walker 1990, Fagette et al. 1995, Bayorh et al. 1999, Socci et al. 2000, Bayorh et al. 2001, Eatman et al. 2003).

 The characteristics of dual circulatory responses (changes in both BP and HR) suggest that both cardiovascular reflexes and neuroendocrine mechanisms are involved in adaptation to HDT.
 Antiorthostasis presumably initiates increases in sympathetic neural output and circulating catecholamines, as well as other vasoconstrictor hormones that elevate both BP and HR.
-This conclusion is in accordance with our earlier results, where the BP rise due to 2h HDT was prevented by sympathetic blockade (Raffai et al. 2006).
-One of the causes of the increased sympathetic discharge is probably the cephalad fluid shift(s) that at least doubles intra-cerebroventricular pressure within 10 minutes (Assenmacher et al. 1995, Maurel et al. 1996), and may induce neuroendocrine and neurophysiological disorders in rats (Assenmacher et al. 1995).
+This conclusion is in accordance with our earlier results, that BP rise due to 2-h HDT was prevented by sympathetic blockade (Raffai et al. 2006).
+One of the causes of the increased sympathetic discharge is probably the cephalad fluid shift(s) that at least doubles intracerebroventricular pressure within 10 min (Assenmacher et al. 1995, Maurel et al. 1996), and may induce neuroendocrine and neurophysiological disorders in rats (Assenmacher et al. 1995).
 Central angiotensin II receptors are likely to be involved in antiorthostatic responses, as well as other stress-induced increases of sympathetic nervous and adrenomedullary activities that are accompanied by pressor response and tachycardia (Saiki et al. 1997).